Environment – ccr rule compliance data and information

 The ash pond remains largely unused as the Plant Crisp boiler is a dual fuel (coal and/or natural gas) boiler and, for economic reasons, has been operating for the last several years using natural gas.
-The last usage of the coal ash pond was in August 2015 for air regulatory compliance testing on the boiler exhaust, which is regulated for Carbon Monoxide and Mercury.
+Crisp County Power Commission plans to cease use of coal at Plant Crisp and has no coal remaining at the site.
 Plant Crisp repeatedly meets all air quality requirements dictated by federal and state regulations.

 Each CCR unit subject to the final rule requirements will record compliance with these requirements in the facility’s operating record, notify the state of decisions and maintain a publically available website of compliance information.
 These requirements allow transparency to the community and to the regulatory authorities on a facility’s status with regard to the regulation.